-Deploy Splunk Enterprise Security on a configured Splunk platform installation.
+Deploy Splunk Enterprise Security on a configured Splunk Enterprise installation.
 Review the system and hardware requirements and the search head and indexer considerations before deploying Enterprise Security.

 Available deployment architectures